quangntran/fibheap/README.md

 ### Node
 Each node has the following attributes:
-- left, right: the node's adjacent siblings.
+- left, right: the node’s adjacent siblings.
 The node and its siblings are doubly linked, so they form a circular loop.
 If x is an only child, it is its own left and right sibling.
 - child: the representative child of the node.
-To access all the children of the node, first access the representative child, then access all the representative child's siblings through left and right attributes
+To access all the children of the node, first access the representative child, then access all the representative child’s siblings through left and right attributes
 - parent
-- degree: the number of the node's children
+- degree: the number of the node’s children
 - mark: (description by Cormen et al.) is either True or False, indicating whether the node has lost a child since the last time it was made the child of another node.
 Newly created nodes are unmarked.
 A node becomes unmarked whenever it is made the child of another node.

 ### Fibonacci Heap